cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section1_publishing_data.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How and where to publish your data (tables, images), following the FAIR principles?"
+- How and where to publish your data?
+- What kind of data can be published (tables, images) ?
+- Do and don't when publishing data?
+- What are the FAIR principles?

 ::::::::::::::::::::::::::::::::::::::::::::::::